pmndrs/cannon-es-debugger/readme.md

 debug(scene, world.bodies, options)
 ```

 New meshes with wireframe textures will be generated from your physics body geometries and added into the scene.
-One mesh will be created for every shape in the physics body.
-The position of the meshes will be synched with the Cannon phyics body simulation on every animation frame.
+A mesh will be created for every shape in the physics body.
+The position of the meshes will be synched with the Cannon physics body simulation on every animation frame.